Galser/kitchen-vagrant/README.md

 Bundle complete!
 4 Gemfile dependencies, 107 gems now installed.
 Use `bundle info [gemname]` to see where a bundled gem is installed.
 ```
 - In order to test we need to have Vagrant Box with Nginx created and everything that required provisioned.
-For this we need to execute :
+To do it run in command line :
 ```
 make
 ```